 You can also use a couple of loaf pans and fill them about 2/3 full, then just watch the cake and adjust your baking time accordingly.

-I’ve made this cake so many times over the years that I no longer even pull out the recipe—it’s simple enough that after you make it a few times, you’ll have the whole process memorized!
+I’ve made this cream cheese pound cake so many times over the years that I no longer even pull out the recipe—it’s simple enough that after you make it a few times, you’ll have the whole process memorized!

 The ingredients list couldn’t be more simple: